Medicare Enrolled

 What this data tells you about Dr. Perez

-Dr. Jesus Perez is an endocrinology in Sarasota, FL, with 20 years in practice.
+Dr. Jesus Perez is an endocrinology specialist in Sarasota, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Perez performed 153,364 Medicare services across 11,945 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Perez received a total of $289,744 from 34 pharmaceutical and/or device companies across 389 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in endocrinology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.